bash-project-sh/Azure_questionanswering_bot/README.md

 This is a simple chatbot using Python & Azure cloud services(Speech, QuestionAnswering)

+# Features
+1. Using Azure Speech service to convert voice message to text
+2. Answering with predefined answers in Azure Question Answering service
+3. Answering both in voice and text

 # How to use
 1. Python 3.11.4
 ```